Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 Fig. 1: E-mail from BioHPC.
 Select the link and set your password.

 User LabID is your netID.
-Please choose a password.
+Please choose a password following the instructions on the web browser.

 Log into the high performance compute server
 --------------------------------------------